 If a business is already thinking about how quickly they can backfill a position, it makes us wonder whether the business is really trying to deal with a poor performer through a redundancy process thinking that it’s going to be the easiest way to exit someone from the organisation.

 We’re definitely not here to judge but, if this is what you’re thinking we’d point you towards a more detailed piece that we’ve written about the redundancy process.
-The piece will help you understand the complexities of the process and the risks associated with using it when it’s not a genuine redundancy situation.
+The article will help you understand the complexities of the redundancy process and the associated risks, particularly with using the process when it’s not a genuine redundancy situation.

 However, the other time this question comes up is when there’s a great deal of uncertainty in a business and there’s a fear that if a role is made redundant today and then needed again in a few weeks’ time the business is going to be in a very difficult position.

-2. But My Business Needs Change – What Should I Do?
+2. But My Business Needs Have Changed – What Should I Do?